Thought Leadership

 Telecom window displays are usually generic without any targeted display advertisements.

-Upon arrival at the generic entrance, the customer is not immediately recognized and so their journey cannot be personalized.
+Upon arrival, the customer is not immediately recognized and so their journey cannot be personalized.

 Browsing behavior is not tracked and no data is collected to help generate recommendations.